 Texture is a rich source of visual information and there are a number of methods for texture representation, because of this, it is difficult to define the properties that can be used to effectively distinguish textures found in a given image (Yassine, Belfkih, Najah, & Zenkouar, 2010).
 For this reason, it is important to evaluate which texture descriptor is the one that improves the outcome of the segmentation method.
-Except for the work done by Liao et al. in (Liao et al., 2011), where they compare different texture descriptors extracted from co-occurrence matrices statistics, there is no work that evaluate the ability of different texture descriptors, extracted from first, second and higher order statistics, to improve the segmentation of tumors in breast ultrasound images by enhancing the contrast between the tumor region and the healthy tissue.
+Except for the work done by Liao et al. in (Liao et al., 2011), where they compare different texture descriptors extracted from co-occurrence matrices statistics, there is no work that evaluates the ability of different texture descriptors, extracted from first, second and higher order statistics, to improve the segmentation of tumors in breast ultrasound images by enhancing the contrast between the tumor region and the healthy tissue.
 Here we evaluate texture descriptors extracted from histogram statistics, co-occurrence matrices statistics and run-length matrices statistics.
 To evaluate the ability of these descriptors to enhance the contrast between the tumor region and the healthy tissue, we obtained a texture image using per-pixel computation using different texture descriptors and compare the signal to noise ratio (SNR), contrast to noise ratio (CNR), histogram intersection and Minkowski-form Distance between the tumor region and healthy tissue histograms in each image.
 We also evaluate the ability of these descriptors to improve the segmentation results; we implemented a probabilistic segmentation method based on the work of Madabushi et al. in (Madabhushi & Metaxas, 2003) and compare the accuracy, sensibility, specificity, positive predictive value (PPV) and negative predicted value (NPV) of the method when using different texture descriptors.

 Methods